nitrate-lang/nitrate/README.md

 ## License

-The Quix compiler is free software released under the GNU Lesser General Public License 2.1 (LGPL 2.1).
+The Nitrate Project is free software released under the GNU Lesser General Public License 2.1 (LGPL 2.1).
 See the `LICENSE` file for more information.